A380 (between Kennford and Newton Abbot)

 Please see the key dates and information below for the phasing of the remaining work.
 As the work is weather dependent, dates may change.

 - A380 Ware Barton northbound between Penn Inn Roundabout on slip and Ware Barton Roundabout on slip.
-The main work is currently programmed for October 2020 and will be undertaken at night where possible.
-It is anticipated that contraflow traffic management will be required to undertake work to the bridge decks and parapets.
+The main work is currently programmed for to begin in January 2021 and will be undertaken at night where possible.
+Work to the bridge decks is likely to be delayed due to the possible presence of bats.
+Further investigation will be carried out after the hibernation period.
+Once a date is agreed, it is anticipated that contraflow traffic management will be required to undertake work to the bridge decks and parapets.
 Vegetation clearance work and site investigations have been completed for this section.

 For the safety of the travelling public and our workforce, during both the investigative and main work, we will be using full night-time road closures, each weeknight between 6:30 pm and 6:00 am.
 It should be noted that the start time is subject to traffic levels falling below the required threshold, therefore the start of the closure may be slightly later than 6:30 pm.